prash-kr-meena/obsidian/Kubernetes.md

 As with the previous components, we first create a deployment definition file.
 The contents of the deployment-definition file are exactly similar to the replicaset definition file, except for the `kind`, which is now going to be `Deployment`.
 ![[Pasted image 20230709174709.png|400]]      ![[Pasted image 20230709174734.png|400]]

-If we walk through the c.. ntents of the file it has an apiVersion which is apps/v1, metadata which has name and labels and a spec that has template, replicas and selector.
+If we walk through the contents of the file it has an apiVersion which is apps/v1, metadata which has name and labels and a spec that has template, replicas and selector.
 The template has a POD definition inside it.

 Once the file is ready run the kubectl create command and specify deployment definition file.
 Then run the kubectl get deployments command to see the newly created deployment.
 The deployment automatically creates a replica set.
 So if you run the kubectl get replcaset command you will be able to see a new replicaset in the name of the deployment.
 The replicasets ultimately create pods, so if you run the kubectl get pods command you will be able to see the pods with the name of the deployment and the replicaset.